web-at-berkeley/tp-fa23-backend/README.md

 ## Preface

 Thanks for applying to Web Development at Berkeley & for taking the time to work on this technical project.
-Projects are due **FILL IN THE DATE/TIME HERE**
+Projects are due September 4th, 2023 at 11:59 PM.

 This project is designed for **you** to gauge whether you want to apply to the **bootcamp** or **industry** branch.
 Completing all checkpoints for the branch you are applying to is highly preferred, but don't worry if you aren't able to finish everything!
 As an estimate, you shouldn't need to spend any longer than ~3-4 hours on this project -- we don't want this to be a huge burden on you.